pereztr5/cyboard/setup/docker/README.md

 As preparation, install [docker][docker-install] &
 [docker-compose][compose-install].
 Then, configure `cyboard` itself:

+1. Copy the necessary files from here to the root of the project:
+   `$ cp .dockerignore docker-compose.yml Dockerfile ../../`
-1. Create the directory `cfg/` at the root of the source repo (same folder as `Dockerfile`).
+2. Create the directory `cfg/` at the root.
-2. Copy `config.toml` and `checks.toml` into the new folder.
+3. Copy `config.toml` and `checks.toml` into the new folder.
-3. Update their settings as you see fit.
+4. Update their settings as you see fit.
 Docker will handle details such as the mongodb URI, & webserver ports, so those can be left untouched.
-4. Optionally: Create SSL certs using the `setup/generate_cert.go` script, and place those in a `certs/` folder at the repo root.
+5. Optionally: Create SSL certs using the `setup/generate_cert.go` script, and place those in a `certs/` folder at the repo root.
-5. Optionally: Create a `scripts/` folder for checks, and add scripts/commands as needed by `checks.toml`.
+6. Optionally: Create a `scripts/` folder for checks, and add scripts/commands as needed by `checks.toml`.

 ## Running